Euro zone businesses sprinting to year-end after busy November

 A euro zone indicator measuring new orders climbed to 57.3 last month from 56.6, a level not seen in almost seven years.
 As firms struggled to fulfil that demand -- despite increasing headcount sharply -- backlogs of work were built up at rates not seen in over a decade.

-IHS Mar kit said the data were consistent with fourth quarter economic growth of 0.8 percent for the euro zone, faster than many of its peers and more optimistic than the 0.6 percent predicted by a Reuters poll last week.
-[ECILT/EU]
+IHS Markit said the data were consistent with fourth quarter economic growth of 0.8 percent for the euro zone, faster than many of its peers and more optimistic than the 0.6 percent predicted by a Reuters poll last week.

 A PMI covering the bloc’s dominant service industry soared to a six-month high of 56.2 from October’s 55.0.